mnelissen/coo/README.md

 skip their constructor calls.
 But at exit of function, the destructor will be called anyway likely leading to wrong behavior.

+#### Virtual destructors

+Virtual destructors allow `delete p;` statements to work correctly, when `p` is a pointer to a parent class of an object.
+In COO, the vmt entry for a destructor points to the free_X function to destruct + free memory of a class X. This differs slightly from C++ where calling the destructor directly does not free memory.
+This saves one entry in the vmt in COO.

 ### Call inherited functions

 In general, member names and therefore function calls are unique.
 But when